-Author: Tess Waibel – Givergy.
-Tess is responsible for running social media campaigns and activities at Givergy, among other things.
-Based in Knoxville, TN, USA, she has over six years of experience in the social media space, having worked with established brands and promising start-ups, including large music festivals (Bonnaroo Music & Arts Festival, Moon River Music Festival, and more) respected universities (The University of Tennessee), and more!
+Based in Knoxville, TN, USA, Tess has over six years of experience in the social media space, having worked with established brands and promising start-ups, including large music festivals (Bonnaroo Music & Arts Festival, Moon River Music Festival, and more) respected universities (The University of Tennessee), and more!

 We Are Carbon Neutral